The Divine Origin of an Amitabha Buddha Statue

-Amitabha Buddha emerges from the Mahayana Buddhist scriptures in the first century ACE.
-Specifically, the “Larger Sutra of Immeasurable Life” describes Amitabha and his pure land called Sukhavati.
-Additionally, archeological evidence of the first Amitabha Buddha statue dates from the second century ACE.
+The appearance of Amitabha Buddha in the Mahayana Buddhist scriptures initially occurred in the 1st century A.C.E.
+Specifically, the “Larger Sutra of Immeasurable Life” describes Amitabha and the Amitabha pure land.
+However, evidence of the first Amitabha Buddha statue did not emerge until the 2nd century A.C.E.

 The Mahayana texts say that Amitabha was previously a Bodhisattva named Dharmakara which means “Treasury of Dharma” in Sanskrit.
-Dharmakara had many, many lives as a bodhisattva that crossed over many eons and worlds.
+Dharmakara had many, many lives as a Bodhisattva that crossed over many eons and worlds.

-Amitabha Buddha’s origins are in fact similar to Shakyamuni Buddha.
+Indeed, the origin of Amitabha Buddha is in fact quite similar to Shakyamuni Buddha.
 This is because Dharmakara was once a prince who renounced his kingdom and rejected the material world for a life of virtue and austerity.
 As a result, Dharmakara accumulated infinite amounts of merit.

 Due to the infinite amounts of merit accumulated by Dharmakara, the Amitabha meaning has become known as “Immeasurable Light and Life”.
 It should be noted that Amitabha is also known as Amitayus and he highly venerated for his longevity attribute.
 Indeed, his name, Amitabha is a Sanskrit word that means “infinite light” and Amitayus means “infinite life”.

 As the bodhisattva Dharmakara, Amitabha was very compassionate about assisting sentient life.
 As a result, he spent 5 eons studying the pure lands.
 Therefore, he was able to intricately design his own pure land.

-Amitabha’s pure land “Sukhavati” now exists as a Western Pure Land where devotees are able to obtain his assistance to progress on the Buddhist path.
+The Amitabha pure land “Sukhavati” now exists as a Western Pure Land.
+Therefore, devotees are able to obtain his assistance to progress on the Buddhist path.
 Additionally, once admitted to his pure land devotees will never fall back into samsara under his protection and guidance.

 Sukhavati is a land of sonorous and visual bliss and all are welcome there who say his name or recite the Amitabha Buddha mantra 10 times.
 Indeed, Amitabha has made entrance into the Amitabha pure land very accessible to all devotees.
-Also, upon fulfillment of his 48 vows Amitabha has now become a Buddha and he resides in Sukhavati.
+Also, upon fulfillment of his 48 vows Amitabha became a Buddha and he now resides in Sukhavati.

 What is the Amitabha Buddha Mantra?

 However, in Vajrayana Buddhism they use the Tibetan pronunciation which is “om ami dewa hri”.
-In China, their version of the Amitabha mantra is simply his name in Chinese – “Amituofo”.
+Furthermore, in China, their version of the Amitabha Buddha mantra is simply his name in Chinese – “Amituofo”.

-The centerpiece of the altar will be the Amitabha Buddha statue accompanied by 2 bodhisattvas.
-To the right of Amitabha would be a statue of Avalokitesvara (Buddha’s compassion attribute) and on his left side would be the Mahasthamaprapta Bodhisattva (Buddha’s power of wisdom wisdom attribute).
+Ideally, the centerpiece of the altar will be the Amitabha Buddha statue accompanied by 2 bodhisattvas.
+To the left of the Amitabha statue would be a statue of Avalokitesvara (Buddha’s compassion attribute) and on his right side would be the Mahasthamaprapta Bodhisattva (Buddha’s power of wisdom wisdom attribute).

-The bodhisattvas are of high symbolic importance because they represent compassion and wisdom.
-These two virtues are inseparable and your intricate knowledge of them can result in enlightenment.
+The Bodhisattvas are of high symbolic importance because they represent the compassion and wisdom of the Buddhas.
+These two virtues are inseparable and your spiritual realization of their indivisibility can result in enlightenment.

 However, the inclusion of an Amitabha Buddha statue on your altar is not absolutely required.
-If it is not possible to procure the statues then pictures of Amitabha and the bodhisattvas are sufficient.
+If it is not possible to procure the statues then pictures of Amitabha and the bodhisattvas are also sufficient.
 Or if this is not possible, then simply write their names on a white piece of paper and use that in their place.
 Not to worry, because it will be just as effective.

 Additional practice aids to include on the altar would be a clear glass full of clean water (in front of the Amitabha Buddha statue).
 Also, it is recommended to include candles, flowers and incense on the altar if possible.
-However, the Amitabha Buddha statue should be elevated above the other practice items.
-Additionally, the altar should only contain Dharma materials and no other objects.
+However, the Amitabha statue should be elevated above the other statues and practice items.
+Additionally, the altar should only contain Dharma Buddha statues and materials, but no unrelated objects.

 In One Lifetime: Pure Land Buddhism by Shi Wiling